 Most of the best weight lifting routines for women are the same as those for men in many ways.
 Every individual should focus on the areas they would most like to improve.

-When doing cardio, women, especially those over the age of 35, usually have more stamina and endurance than men.
+Women, especially those over 35, usually have more stamina and endurance than men when doing cardio.
 Many weight lifting routines for women take advantage of this by incorporating extra movement into the exercises to burn more calories.

 Here are three exercises to try: